 The stopServer command reads the configuration file for the specified server process.
 This command sends a Java Management Extensions (JMX) command to the server telling it to shut down.
-By default, the stopServer command does not return control to the command line until the server completes the shut down process.
-There is a -nowait option to return immediately, as well as other options to control the behavior of the stopServer command.
-You can run this command from the install_root/bin directory of a WebSphere Application Server installation or a Network Deployment installation.
+By default, the stopServer utility does not return control to the command line until the server completes shutting down.
+There is a -nowait option to return immediately, as well as other options to control the behavior of the stopServer utility.
+You can run this command from the install_root/bin directory of a WebSphere Application Server installation or a network deployment installation.

-'''

 stopServer <server> [options]

-'''